m-dressler/signal/core/README.md

-# Dynamic
+# dynamic/core

-A group of features all centered around one idea: create truly reactive values without overhead or compilation.
+The core piece to enabling truly reactive values without overhead or compilation.

 The premise is really simple, you wrap a value which other logic needs to react to in `dynamic(value)` and others will know when it changed.
 The main application currently is in the module `@dynamic/html` which enables a reactive DOM.